vaginessa/ricoh-sp112-ppd/README.md

-Driver and CUPS filter for Ricoh Aficio SP-100 family laser printers
+Driver and CUPS filter for Ricoh Aficio SP-100 and SP-200 family laser printers

 Current restrictions:
- - Only tested with A4 and Letter paper
- - 600 dpi - hardcoded
  - Does not count dots -- 1132782 per page hardcoded